• Home

 This section includes information for faculty members undergoing Post-tenure Review.

-• The Department of Film and Media Studies has elected to combine the post-tenure review with the annual evaluation given that the post-tenure review is conducted by the same committee that conducts annual evaluations.
+• FMS has elected to combine the post-tenure review with the annual evaluation given that the post-tenure review is conducted by the same committee that conducts annual evaluations.
 Thus, the post-tenure review and annual evaluation are combined into a single process.
 The committee will recommend outcomes in accordance with the unit’s policy.

 • The Post-tenure Review committee will provide a copy of their report to the faculty member, who may submit a written response for inclusion in the post-tenure review file before it is forwarded to the chair for his or her review.
 If the chair agrees with the report, he or she will indicate that agreement in writing to the faculty member and place a copy in the post-tenure review file.
 If the chair disagrees with the committee’s evaluation, he or she shall explain the reasons for any disagreement in writing, with a copy to the faculty member and the committee.

-• Unit procedures for ensuring that as part of the annual evaluation process, results of the post- tenure review assessment are used to determine annual evaluation outcomes are outlined below in #6.
+• Results of hte post-tenure review assessment are used to determine annual evaluation outcomes are outlined below in #5.

 Additional information can be found in the Unit’s Post-tenure Review Policy.

-The evaluation process of the Department of Film & Media Studies, seen in all its aspects, yields multiple outcomes.
-It acknowledges faculty accomplishments or shortcomings and makes them matters of record.
-It initiates discussions that influence the planning of both individual career development and unit evolution.
-It assists in the identification of opportunities for faculty improvement and renewal.
-It provides annual as well as cumulative data for merit-salary recommendations, sabbatical-leave and grant applications, tenure and promotion decisions, post-tenure review, and reassignments of responsibilities.
-And it provides documentation that may be used, at extremes, in support of either recognition or dismissal.
+The evaluation process acknowledges faculty accomplishments or shortcomings and makes them matters of record.
+It also may initiate the planning of individual career development and developmnet of the Department.
+It may assist in identifying opportunities for faculty improvement and renewal.
+It provides annual and cumulative data for merit-salary recommendations, sabbatical-leave and grant applications, tenure and promotion decisions, post-tenure review, and reassignments of responsibilities.
+Finally, it provides documentation that may be used, at extremes, in support of either recognition or dismissal.

 Procedures for developing performance improvement plans